 Does the Foundation invest in existing programs or just new or expanding programs?

 We provide support for existing, new, and expanding programs.

 Please refer to this section of our website.

 Do I need to contact the Foundation prior to submitting an application and/or may I set up a meeting to discuss my proposal?

-All of the information regarding investment priorities and application instructions can be found on our website.
-If after carefully reviewing all information provided you still have questions, you may contact the designated team member.
-Team members may help clarify the guidelines and application; however, they cannot tell you whether your project will receive a grant.
-Discussing your proposal with a team member does not guarantee an investment.
+All of the information regarding available grants and application instructions can be found on our website.
+If after reviewing the information provided you still have questions, you are welcome to contact the appropriate team member.
+Team members may help clarify our process or guidelines related to a particular opportunity; however, they cannot tell you whether your project will receive a grant.

 My organization is a government entity, what do I need to submit in lieu of an IRS tax determination letter?